bertofurth/Seagate-Central-Samba/README.md

 rendering their Seagate Central NAS device useless.

-Hopefully these instructions can also serve as a template for upgrading old samba software on other linux based embedded equipment.
+Hopefully these instructions can also serve as a template for upgrading old samba software on other Linux based embedded equipment.
 It should not take much tuning of these instructions to be able to apply them to other similar ARM based devices running outdated samba software.